na--/ebook-tools/README.md

 sudo pacman -S bash gawk sed grep calibre p7zip tesseract tesseract-data-eng perl-xml-xpath poppler catdoc djvulibre
 ```

 *Note: you can probably get much better OCR results by using the unstable 4.0 version of Tesseract.
-It is present in the [AUR](https://aur.archlinux.org/packages/tesseract-git/) or you can easily make a package like [this](https://github.com/na--/custom-archlinux-packages/blob/master/tesseract-4-bundle-git/PKGBUILD) yourself*
+It is present in the [AUR](https://aur.archlinux.org/packages/tesseract-git/) or you can easily make a package like [this](https://github.com/na--/custom-archlinux-packages/blob/master/tesseract-4-bundle-git/PKGBUILD) yourself.*

 ## Installation